 The architect of the Melbourne Royal Exhibition Building was Joseph Reed, its builder David Mitchell and the structure was inspired by various styles, from Byzantine to Italian Renaissance.
-The imposing bluestone structure of Old Melbourne Gaol opened in 1845 and in the 79 years of its operation, some of Australia’s most dangerous criminals passed through its doors, some never to emerge.
+The Melbourne Royal Exhibition Building is a UNESCO World Heritage site.
+Today, it hosts various exhibitions and events.

-Australia’s most famous citizen Ned Kelly – occupier of cell 113 – was convicted of murder and executed by hanging here in November 1880 and other infamous inmates included serial killer Frederick Bailey Deeming – suspected by some to be Jack the Ripper – and vicious gangster Squizzy Taylor.
+Australia’s most famous citizen Ned Kelly, occupier of cell 113, was convicted of murder and executed by hanging here in November 1880.
+Other infamous inmates included serial killer Frederick Bailey Deeming (suspected by some to be Jack the Ripper) and vicious gangster Squizzy Taylor.

 The National Museum of Australia is a museum of the history, culture and heritage of Australia.
 Using a mix of multimedia displays, information, objects and artefacts, the National Museum of Australia explores a variety of events, themes and issues.

-In addition to providing them with shelter, Hyde Park Barracks were a form of control – an unofficial prison of sorts – where convicts could be carefully monitored.
-The architect of Hyde Park Barracks, Francis Greenway, was himself a transported convict who was later granted a pardon.
+By 1820, convicts made up almost 80% of the country’s population.
+In addition to providing them with shelter, Hyde Park Barracks was a place where convicts could be carefully monitored.
+The architect of Hyde Park Barracks, Francis Greenway, was himself a transported convict later granted a pardon.

+In the 1830’s Hyde Park Barracks assumed the role of a court.
+Over 8,000 convicts had passed through Hyde Park arracks by the time it was closed in 1848.
 Today, Hyde Park Barracks is open to the public as a museum about Australia’s history of convict transportation.
 It also houses other historical and cultural exhibits.

 Just south of Perth, Fremantle Prison on Western Australia’s Indian Ocean coast is Australia’s (and one of the world’s) largest and best-preserved convict-built prison.
 It is also the state’s only UNESCO World Heritage Site.